 The 6-wire circuit is recommended for the installation of long wires to the sensor.
 The sense wires are connected to the excitation on the side of the sensor, so the amplifier can "sense" or measure the excitation voltage and adjust it to the higher level that it is exact on the side of the sensor.
 This improves a lot of amplitude accuracy of the measurement.

-For this experiment we will connect tuning fork to a Sirius device.
-Tuning fork has attached single gage.
+For this experiment, we will connect the tuning fork to a Sirius device.
+Tuning fork has attached a single gage.

 Quarter bridge setup

-Let's take a look at a quarter bridge setup in Dewesoft X using DAQP-BRIDGE-A.
+Let's take a look at a quarter bridge setup in Dewesoft using Sirius STG.

 A single strain gage is attached to the tuning fork and we are measuring Strain.